Protea welwitschii: Taxonomy

-Protea welwitschii was first collected in Angola by Friedrich Welwitsch, many years before it was first described as a new species, who had gathered a number of specimens in Huíla Province from late 1858 to early 1859.
+The first documented European to collect the Protea welwitschii was Friedrich Welwitsch in Angola, many years before it was first formally described as a new species according to the European botanical community, who had gathered a number of specimens in Huíla Province from late 1858 to early 1859.

 P. welwitschii was validly described by Adolf Engler, using the herbarium specimens Welwitsch had collected on the Huíla Plateau to typify the new species, in an issue of the Abhandlungen der Königlichen Akademie der Wissenschaften zu Berlin.
 This issue is the volume for the year 1891, but it was actually published in 1892.
 Engler had already introduced the new taxon on June 11 of 1891 in a reading before the Koniglichen Akademie der Wissenschaften zu Berlin, titled Über die Hochgebirgsflora des tropischen Afrika, the same title as used in Abhandlungen, and, confusingly, he had already published the name, also in 1892, in a more general article summarising his work on African montane flora in the journal Botanisches Zentralblatt, also titled the same as the previously mentioned reading and the Abhandlungen article, but withholding a formal species description in this work.